Survey says… 45% of SMBs Experienced Data Loss, according to Storage Newsletter

 SMB’s need the following to properly protect their precious data and business operations:

-1) UPS – uninterrupted power is the foundation for protecting IT equipment from power failures, spikes and transients that can destroy equipment can cause catastrophic damage (e.g., to multiple disk drives, destroying a RAID group’s protection).
+Uninterrupted power is the foundation for protecting IT equipment from power failures, spikes, and transients that can destroy equipment can cause catastrophic damage (e.g., to multiple disk drives, destroying a RAID group’s protection).

-2) RAID – redundant disks with parity provides the ability to recover from one to two simultaneous drive failures.
+Redundant disks with parity provide the ability to recover from one to two simultaneous drive failures.

-3) Storage Snapshots – snapshots provide the ability to recover filesystems to an earlier point in time, for rapid recovery from data corruption, accidental deletion, virus infections, and human error.
-I am a huge believer in storage snapshots – they have saved the day more times than I can count, because you can quickly restore to an earlier point prior to the failure, and get everything back up in a matter of minutes (instead of hours or days).
+Snapshots provide the ability to recover filesystems to an earlier point in time, for rapid recovery from data corruption, accidental deletion, virus infections, and human error.
+I am a huge believer in storage snapshots – they have saved the day more times than I can count because you can quickly restore to an earlier point prior to the failure, and get everything back up in a matter of minutes (instead of hours or days).